alfarom256/MinifilterResearch/Write-up.md

 ```

-With ALL of that out of the way, I then had a decent understanding of what I had to do to get at the callbacks I needed to patch:
+With ALL of that out of the way, I then had a decent understanding of what I had to do to overwrite the callbacks I was testing.:

 1. Somehow find the frame
 2. Find all the volumes in the frame